LooninS/OverTheWire-Devlog/bandit1-2.md

 The `-` interpreted as a cmd-line option by the shell, not as a filename, similar to how -p(to specify port) used during ssh.
 So using `cat -` tells cat that  to read STDIN instead of the filename.

-But how do we get it to actully work?
+So, how did I actually get it to work?

 **Using relative path** will tell the shell to treat `-` as a filename instead of option.